-About IMB Piracy Reporting Centre
+The IMB Piracy Reporting Centre

-Since its founding in 1991, IMB's Piracy Reporting Centre serves as a crucial, 24-hour point of contact to report crimes of piracy and lend support to ships under threat.
+Founded in 1991, the IMB Piracy Reporting Centre serves as a crucial, 24-hour point of contact to report crimes of piracy and lend support to ships under threat.
 Quick reactions and a focus on coordinating with response agencies, sending out warning broadcasts and email alerts to ships have all helped bolster security on the high seas.
 The data gathered by the Centre also provides key insights on the nature and state of modern piracy.